I get asked frequently: how do I help my kid do more with LEGO gears and motors?

 LEGO Powered Up Motor

 LEVEL 4: LEGO Spike is LEGO's most advanced and most expensive robotics system.
-This kit comes with the parts to make things move, whereas previous levels will require you to use parts from your own collection.
+This kit also comes with LEGO parts to help you make things move.
 However, the kit is also very expensive.
-The app doesn’t teach you HOW to use technic parts or HOW to build or HOW to make things work.
+The app doesn’t teach you HOW to use the parts.
 Instead, the emphasis is on the power of coding.
 You can use word blocks or picture blocks with it.
-But if your kiddo is not interested in coding, my guess is they will find this more frustrating than not.
+But if your kiddo is not interested in coding, my guess is they may find this frustrating.
 This requires an app used only on a tablet or computer.

 LEGO Spike Prime